MuGiWaRa047/Writeups/CTF/picoctf/web/Bookmarklet/readme.md

 </details>

-what is still we want to run that script, is there any other way ? yes we can use ' console ' (inspect > console)
+what if still we want to run that script, is there any other way ?

+yes we can use ' console ' (inspect >> console)

 Just go tu the console and past the given script and you will get flag in alert: